All Episodes

 But you know what?

-You know, uh I my question anybody if you're in a municipal building and as an active shooter or you're in a school and there's an active shooter, would you prefer to have trained professionals with concealed carry weapons on them or not?
+You know, my question to anybody, if you're in a municipal building and is an active shooter or you're in a school and there's an active shooter, would you prefer to have trained professionals with concealed carry weapons on them or not?

-Um for me, the answer is simple, and it's not a political issue for me.
+And for me, the answer is simple and it's not a political issue for me.

 Oh, Sean, I think the answer is clear.